Patience will be rewarded

 In terms of sales, loss of faith in a company’s management is an instant trigger for a sale.
 The managers also sell if they feel that a business model is not working, or if the market has caught up with their expectations for a company.

 Figure 1 provides a breakdown of the portfolio by sector as at the end of July 2022 and illustrates the diverse nature of the investment ideas within the portfolio.
-It should be remembered that whilst this provides a useful illustration, the allocations are a result of the managers’ stock selection decisions and will change based on these, rather than big macro views.
+It should be remembered that whilst this provides a useful illustration, the allocations are a result of the managers’ stock selection decisions and will change based on these, rather than big macroeconomic views.
 As should be expected of a concentrated growth portfolio such as this, which is not managed with respect to a benchmark, there are large chunks of the market to which BGUK offers no exposure.

 Reflecting the long-term approach that the managers follow, portfolio turnover tends to be very low (5.3% for the last financial year) and so the evolution of the portfolio’s sector allocation will also likely be slow-paced.
 Unsurprisingly, given the managers’ focus on maintaining a focused portfolio of individual growth ideas, the active share will tend to be high (currently around 85%).

 As illustrated in Figure 2, BGUK has a markedly different portfolio to the benchmark.
-Specifically, while BGUK’s portfolio clearly trades at a significant premium to the benchmark, it has a superior return on equity and has much lower debt levels.
+Specifically, while BGUK’s portfolio clearly trades at a significant valuation premium to the benchmark, it has a superior return on equity and has much lower debt levels.
 As illustrated in Figure 3, BGUK’s portfolio has a strong bias to mid-cap and small-cap stocks when compared to the benchmark.
 Once again, this is not something that the managers set out to achieve, but is a result of their stock selections and, specifically, reflects where they are able to find the best opportunities.